-- For all-around lights, the complex attribute sector limit must not be populated. - If it is required to encode details of the lighting technology (e.g. neon), it must be done using the complex attribute information. - If it is required to encode the purpose of a marine spotlight, it must be done using information. - The attribute vertical datum applies only to height; this value must only be encoded if it is different to the value encoded in the VDAT subfield of the "Coordinate Reference System Header field" [CRSH] field, or different to the value of vertical datum encoded on meta feature Vertical Datum of Data. - The indication that a light is a "major" light through the population of the Boolean attribute major light with a True value determines the way the light is displayed in ECDIS, and is not based on any legal or formal classification of the importance of lights.
+- For lights visible all around, the complex attribute obscured sector must not be populated. - All sector lights, whether single sectored, multi-sectored or having sectors that are deliberately obscured or completely or partially obscured by obstructions, must be encoded, where required, using the feature Light Sectored (see clause X.X). - Fog detector and air obstruction lights must be encoded, where required, using the features Light Fog Detector and Light Air Obstruction (see clauses X.X and X.X). - If it is required to encode details of the lighting technology (e.g. neon), it must be done using the complex attribute information. - If it is required to encode the purpose of a marine spotlight, it must be done using information. - The attribute vertical datum applies only to height; this value must only be encoded if it is different to the value encoded in the VDAT subfield of the "Coordinate Reference System Header field" [CRSH] field, or different to the value of vertical datum encoded on meta feature Vertical Datum of Data.

+- The indication that a light is a "major" light through the population of the Boolean attribute major light with a True value determines the way the light is displayed in ECDIS, and is not based on any legal or formal classification of the importance of lights.
 Generally, a major light may be considered to be a light intended for use at sea, usually with a range of 15 miles or more, and in outer approaches to harbours.
 However the determination of what is a major light may be based on a number of additional factors, including the number and characteristics of navigational (and non-navigational) lights in the geographical area, and specific navigational requirements for the area.
 Indication in a dataset that a light is a major light should be based only on the requirements for ECDIS display, at the discretion of the Producing Authority. - Names of major lights are very important.
 If a light has a name which is unrelated to any other encoded feature, the name must be populated using the complex attribute feature name on at least the largest scale maximum display scale ENC data.
 If the name of a light is obviously that of the named feature on which the light stands, e.g. Saint Catherine's Point, the name of the light need not be repeated for the light.